When you’ve damaged stainless steel needing a weld repair.

-But I do I have to use a tank of gas?
-I hear you say ...
+But you’re wondering ….
+Do I have to use a tank of gas?

 Can you weld stainless steel with flux core wire?

-Yes!
-If you search for stainless flux core wire.
+If you get yourself some gasless stainless flux core wire.

 Yes perhaps.
 Let me explain.

-But, there is another option: stainless steel flux core welding wire.
+But, there’s another option: Stainless steel flux core welding wire.

-Available Stainless Steel Welding Wire That Is Flux Core
+Available Stainless Steel Welding Wire That’s Flux Core

 So the wire may not be what you think it is or as advertised.

-Blue Demon Stainless Steel Welding Wire Flux Core Filler Wire Options
+Blue Demon Stainless Steel Welding Wire Flux Core Wire Choices

 Reasons to Buy: